illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

 **Week of meetings: March 27 - March 31**

 To reiterate, submission requirements for the Mid-Point milestone:
-* Schedule a midpoint meeting with the course staff to receive initial feedback.
+* Schedule a Mid-Point meeting with the course staff to receive initial feedback.
-* Midpoint peer evaluation form, linked above, required per individual.
+* Mid-Point peer evaluation form, linked above, required per individual.
 * Updated project summary (if applicable based on Discovery milestone feedback)
 * Updated vision canvas (if applicable based on Discovery milestone feedback)
 * Updated technical design document (if applicable based on Discovery milestone feedback)